nsdf-fabric/nsdf-fuse/ReadMe.md

 * there are some very dangerous script command that could be run (e.g.,`clean-all`).
     * It'a better to use an S3 accounts where you are sure you can afford to loose all your data.
 * We are more interested in *reading* than *writing*
-    * without some locking-mechanism (or journaled file system) itis impossible to have concurrent writing on the same data without incurring in corrupted data
+    * without some locking-mechanism (or journaled file system) it is impossible to have concurrent writing on the same data without incurring in corrupted data
 * `fio` tests  led inconsistent results.
     * This could be related to the fact that we don't have any control on operations going on internally and it's difficult to control the caching effect.
     * for example when `fio` is "layouting file" it could be that it is already caching the data in RAM/DISK cache.
 * We prefer *free-to-use* solutions.
     * The only *pay-per-use* solution in our list is `ObjectiveFS` (see [here](https://objectivefs.com/price?l=pricing) for pricing)
-* We prefer *serverless solution* to cut down maintanance costs or hardware costs.
+* We prefer *serverless solution* to cut down maintenance costs or hardware costs.
     * The only `server-full` solution here is `JuiceFs`, that is using a noSQL Redis database for metadata storage.
 * All tests are repeated at least 3+ times.
     * This is to avoid the [cloud noisy neighbor problem](https://www.techtarget.com/searchcloudcomputing/definition/noisy-neighbor-cloud-computing-performance).